Combinatorics and topology of straightening maps II: Discontinuity: Introduction

 An equivalent condition for the domain to be nonempty is stated in \cite{Inou-Kiwi-straightening} (see Proposition~\ref{prop-nonempty}).

 It is well-known that straightening maps for quadratic-like families are always continuous \cite{Douady-Hubbard-poly-like}.
-Therefore, we have a complete classification: \begin{cor} Let $d \ge 3$ and let $\lambda_0$ be a $d$-invariant post-critically finite rational lamination.
-Then the straightening map $\chi_{\lambda_0}:\mathcal{R}(\lambda_0) \to \mathcal{C}(T(\lambda_0))$ is continuous if and only if $\lambda_0$ is of disjoint type. \end{cor} We say a $d$-invariant post-critically finite rational lamination $\lambda_0$ is of {\itshape disjoint type} if it is the rational lamination of a post-critically finite polynomial such that all Fatou critical points are simple and periodic, and lie in different orbits (an equivalent definition without polynomial realization is given in Section~\ref{sec-comb}).
-In this case, renormalizations consist of quadratic-like mappings, so the straightening map is continuous.
+Therefore, we have a complete classification: \begin{cor} Let $d \ge 3$ and let $\lambda_0$ be a $d$-invariant post-critically finite rational lamination with $\mathcal{R}(\lambda_0) \ne \emptyset$.
+Then the straightening map $\chi_{\lambda_0}:\mathcal{R}(\lambda_0) \to \mathcal{C}(T(\lambda_0))$ is continuous if and only if $\lambda_0$ is of disjoint type. \end{cor} We say a $d$-invariant post-critically finite rational lamination $\lambda_0$ is of \emph{disjoint type} if it is the rational lamination of a post-critically finite polynomial such that all Fatou critical points are simple and periodic, and lie in different orbits (an equivalent definition without polynomial realization is given in Section~\ref{sec-comb}).
+In this case, renormalizations consist of quadratic-like mappings, so the corresponding straightening map is continuous.

-Also, in the same article, Douady and Hubbard have already given an example of cubic-like family whose straightening map is discontinuous.
-Although their example strongly suggests that straightening maps are often discontinuous, their example is constructed by putting some invariant complex dilatation outside filled Julia sets of polynomials, and their argument does not allows us to know whether a given straightening map is continuous or not.
+Also, in the same article \cite{Douady-Hubbard-poly-like}, Douady and Hubbard have already given an example of cubic-like family whose straightening map is discontinuous.
+Their example strongly suggests that straightening maps are often discontinuous.
+However, their example is constructed by putting some invariant complex dilatation outside filled Julia sets of polynomials, hence their argument does not allow us to know whether a given straightening map is continuous or not.